Ezzard Charles: Fighting style

 Ezzard Charles was one of the greatest ring technicians that ever laced on a pair of gloves.
 He could seamlessly blend between defence and offense and adapt on the fly.
 Charles fought side on, leaning slightly to the right to take his head off the centre from the line of attack.
 This increases the distance the opponent's punch has to travel as well, giving him more time to see punches coming.
 This 'old-school' stance was similar to those of Joe Louis, Charley Burley and Sandy Saddler.
 Charles parried with both of his hands and smothered opponents on the inside, even against larger men, he was fully capable of trapping the opponent's glove to prevent them from punching on the inside.
 On the outside range, Charles would stalk his prey, circling leftwards and utilising his lightning-quick probing jab to attack both the head and body to properly gauge the opponent's distance.
 Charles was also well known for his use of the shoulder roll.
 James Toney credits Charles as the inspiration for his variation of the shoulder roll.
 In his prime, Ezzard would be exceedingly aggressive, often relying on his thunderous power and accuracy to win exchanges.
 However, some would note that after Sam Baroudi died of injuries during their 1948 fight, Charles is alleged to have become less aggressive and more cautious, although this theory is hotly debated.

-Despite being best known for his counter-punching excellence, his varied skillset and high ring intelligence allowed him to excel in many situations.
-These qualities allowed Charles (a natural middleweight) to triumph against the tough light-heavyweights and heavyweights of the talent-rich 1940s.
+Charles was recognized for his counter-punching and technical skillset, which enabled him to compete effectively across different weight classes.
+Although a natural middleweight, he secured victories against notable light-heavyweight and heavyweight opponents during the 1940s.

 Personal life

-Charles was married to Gladys Charles, the couple had three children, Ezzard Junior, Deborah and Leith.
+Charles was married to Gladys Charles.
+The couple had three children, Ezzard Junior, Deborah and Leith.
 Charles was an avid fan of jazz and played a variety of instruments throughout his life.
 He also spoke fluent Italian, and even held a short conversation with Rocky Marciano in Italian during a televised interview shortly before their first fight.
 After his title fights, Charles became very close with Rocky Marciano and later was a neighbor and friend of Muhammad Ali when they both lived on 85th Street in Chicago (later in life when Charles suffered from financial difficulties and illness, both men along with other boxing celebrities hosted a fundraiser on his behalf).
 Charles also starred in one motion picture: Mau Mau Drums, an independent (and unreleased) jungle-adventure film shot in and around Cincinnati in 1960 by filmmaker Earl Schwieterman.